 Volunteer Opportunities Guide

 Students will find an array of opportunities for volunteer service, service learning, and community action here in Addison County and beyond.
 A list of organizations and their contact information are arranged by category below (click category name to view).
 Don’t see what you are looking for?
 Have another idea?
-Be sure to stop by Adirondack House and talk to the civic engagement program staff, and we’ll help you get started.
+Be sure to stop by 118 South Main and talk to the community engagement program staff, and we’ll help you get started.